kimruddock/pawelgrzybek.github.io/_drafts/2017-02-12-my-setup-2017-february.md

 ### Things

 I'm not a productivity ninja but I use a kind of "to do" methodology because I easily forget about stuff.
 [Things](https://culturedcode.com/) is really cool for this!
-If perfectly fits into GTD (get things done) methodology workflow, offers a dedicated cloud sync, and looks beautiful on both iPhone and mac OS.
+If perfectly fits into GTD (get things done) methodology workflow, offers a dedicated cloud sync and looks beautiful on both iPhone and mac OS.
 Repetitive tasks, project management and events scheduling is something that sets it apart from default reminder apps.

 ### ScreenFlow